'The allegations are not true' - Man City CEO Soriano hits back after European ban | Goal.com

 Manchester City CEO Ferran Soriano has spoken out to defend the club's financial activity in the wake of their two-season European ban.

-The reigning Premier League champions were hit with a €30 million (£32m/$25m) fine by UEFA last week for breaching Financial Fair Play (FFP) regulations between 2012 and 2016.
+The reigning Premier League champions were hit with a suspension from continental competition as well as a €30 million (£32m/$25m) fine by UEFA last week for breaching Financial Fair Play (FFP) regulations between 2012 and 2016.

 Following an in-depth investigation, the Adjudicatory Chamber of UEFA's Club Financial Control Body (CFCB) found City guilty of "overstating its sponsorship revenue" during the specified period.

-Soriano has issued an official statement denying the allegations against City, insisting all of the money put into the club has always been "properly declared".
+And Soriano has now issued an official statement denying the allegations against City, insisting all of the money put into the club has always been "properly declared".

-He said: "Well the most important thing I have to say today is that the allegations are not true.
+He told City TV: "The most important thing I have to say today is that the allegations are not true.
 They are simply not true.

 "We delivered a long list of documents and support that we believe is irrefutable evidence that the claims are not true and it was hard because we did this in the context of information being leaked to the media in the context of feeling that every step of the way, every engagement we had, we felt that we were considered guilty before anything was even discussed.